vmw-loginsight/webhook-shims/README.md

 - Slack
 - PagerDuty

 Of course you are welcome to add shims in different languages and/or more destinations, both of which should be easy given the test URL, existing logging, and example destinations above.
-If you do add destinations, please be sure to share!
+If you do add destinations, send a pull request!